 On May 1, 2019, Polish Customs Authorities activated the Automated Import System (AIS), which is an information system dedicated to handling customs declarations and statistical information.
 AIS involves the development of a paperless environment for handling operations related to goods brought into the customs territory of the EU.
-Documents required by the AIS system are specified in the Polish Regulation of the Minister of Finance of September 8, 2016 on Customs Declarations, the consolidated text of which was published in the Polish Journal of Laws of 2022, item 1096 (in Polish), based on EU's regulations (EU) 2015/2447, (EU) 2016/341 and (EU) 2013/952.
+Documents required by the AIS system are specified in the Polish Regulation of the Minister of Finance of September 8, 2016 on Customs Declarations, the consolidated text of which was published in the Polish Journal of Laws of 2021, item 1841 (in Polish), based on EU's regulations (EU) 2015/2447, (EU) 2016/341 and (EU) 2013/952.

 On December 15, 2021 the Platform for Coordination and Exchange of Data - Single Window for entrepreneurs was launched.
 The aim of the platform is to enable all parties to handle matters electronically and to limit direct (physical) contact between entrepreneurs and administrative bodies to a minimum, which is intended to facilitate and speed up the handling of matters related to the import of goods from third countries.
 It started with the possibility to obtain documents on fishery catch border control, but was extended in 2022 to sanitary border control documents and PPP border control documents.
+Since July 15, 2024 the service was further extended to documents on commercial quality control of goods imported from abroad.